ChristopherFritz/BookWalker-Screenshot-Simulator/README.md

 # BookWalker Screenshot Simulator

 This code is a proof-of-concept.
+It saves images of the cavas pages from BookWalker, similar to manually taking screenshots of the pages.

 The idea was to be able to back-up BookWalker purchases and to be able to run them through Mokuro.